arcann-chem/arcann_training/README.md

 ### Example

 Suppose that you just ran the `initialization.py` file described in the previous example.
 You must now perform the first training phase in Jean-Zay.
-Update (or copy for the first time) the full `$WORK_DIR` from your local machine to Jean-Zay (where you must have also ):
+Update (or copy for the first time) the full `$WORK_DIR` from your local machine to Jean-Zay (where you must have also a copy of this repository, ideally in your home directory):
 ```
 rsync -rvu $WORK_DIR USER@jean-zay.idris.fr:/PATH/TO/JZ/WORK_DIR
 ```